 News and Events

 Please be safe and follow all Covid-19 guidelines during this pandemic, even when hunting for lichens in the great outdoors.
+We will resume organized lichen learning events when conditions are safe.
+Stay tuned!

 And the winner is!